geoffbullen/landing-page-theme/documentation/100_getting_started.markdown

 --------------------

- - Click the WallSync link in the top menubar
+ - Open a Board and click the WallSync link in the top menubar

  ![WallSync JIRA link](/img/documentation/getting_started/wallsync_link.png)

  - Select the board you are working with

  ![Selected  board](/img/documentation/getting_started/selected_board.png)

  - Print the cards and put on the wall

  ![Print your cards](/img/documentation/getting_started/print_cards.png)